socialsoftware/blended-workflow/README.md

 To run the verifier you have to install Alloy, http://alloy.mit.edu/alloy/download.html, and open the files in blended-workflow/verifier/.

-To run the engine, atart by deciding which to run.
+To run the engine, start by deciding which to run.
 Therea are two engines, a core and a resources mananagement, where the latter includes the core.
 To run the engine:
-- install mysql, and define a database, either "core" or "resources", depending on the engine what want to run
+- install mysql, and define a database, either "bwcore" or "bwresources", depending on the engine what want to run
 - configure the mysql username and password in blended-workflow/engine/{CHOSEN_ENGINE}/src/main/resources/fenix-framework.properties
 - access the respective subfolder blended-workflow/engine/{CHOSEN_ENGINE}
 - mvn clean spring-boot:run